vaastav/CS416-Tanks/PROPOSAL.md

 ## Stat Collection

 As in any shooter game, stats are important for a player to see how well they are fairing.
 We intend to track a number of player stats, including their health and kill/death ratio.
 To do so, we will maintain a distributed key-value store using conflict-free replicated data types [6].
-The key will be the unique player id and the value, the stats we would like to provide and maintain.
+The key will be the unique player id and the value the stats we would like to provide and maintain.
 This will add a dimension to our distributed system design that is less latency-bound than the other specifications outlined above.

 *TODO VAS ADD SOME PICTURES*